akveo/nebular/docs/articles/auth-strategy.md

 ## A Strategy

-In Nebular terms `auth strategy` is a class containing authentication logic specific for some authentication flow (email&password, OAuth2, etc).
+In Nebular terms `Auth Strategy` is a class containing authentication logic specific for some authentication flow (email/password, OAuth2, etc).
 It accepts user input (login/email/password/token/etc), communicates the input to the backend API and finally provides the resulting output back to the Auth UI layer.
-Currently, there are two Auth Providers available out of the box:
+Currently, there are two Auth Strategies available out of the box:

-Two auth Strategies:
   - `NbDummyAuthStrategy` - simple strategy for testing purposes, could be used to simulate backend responses while API is in the development;
   - `NbPasswordAuthStrategy` - the most common email/password authentication strategy.